Autodesk Fusion Extensions | Unlock advanced capabilities in Autodesk Fusion | Autodesk

 Autodesk Fusion extensions come with flexible payment terms, including monthly and annual subscriptions, as well as cloud credit options.
 An Autodesk Fusion subscription is required in order to access all Autodesk Fusion extensions.

-The Autodesk Fusion Manufacturing Extension allows you to extend the core CAM capabilities of Autodesk Fusion with access to advanced manufacturing technologies including 3- and 5-axis machining strategies, toolpath optimisation and process automation.
+The Autodesk Fusion Manufacturing Extension allows you to extend the core CAM capabilities of Autodesk Fusion with access to advanced manufacturing technologies including 3- and 5-axis machining strategies, toolpath optimization, and process automation.

-The Autodesk Fusion Design Extension unlocks access to advanced 3D design and modelling tools that simplify the product development process and enable an automated approach to creating complex product designs.
+The Autodesk Fusion Product Design Extension unlocks access to advanced 3D design and modeling tools that simplify the product development process and enable an automated approach to creating complex product designs.

 The Autodesk Fusion Signal Integrity Extension is a cost-option simulation service powered by Ansys technology that, when purchased, unlocks insights into the PCB design impacts on performance through information around signal length, impedance, inductance, resistance, delay and more.
 Extensions provide a flexible, cost-effective way for you to access more advanced technology in line with your changing business needs.

 The Autodesk Fusion Simulation Extension is a set of simulation study types to help you investigate the feasibility of manufacturing your 3D design.
 Understand how it may perform under real-life conditions before manufacturing anything.
-Analyse the performance and manufacturability of your 3D models to ensure that they will meet the demands of real world situations with structural, thermal and explicit simulation tools.
-The Simulation Extension includes injection moulding simulation studies to help you gain plastic injection moulding manufacturing insights.
+Analyze the performance and manufacturability of your 3D models to ensure they will meet the demands of real-world situations with structural, thermal, and explicit simulation tools.
+The Simulation Extension includes injection molding simulation studies to help you gain plastic injection molding manufacturing insights.

 Launch your trial software and click Subscribe Now on the trial screen or buy Autodesk Fusion here.
 When buying your subscription, enter the same email address and password combination you used to sign in to your trial.
 Learn more about converting a trial to a paid subscription.